 Habits are hard to break, but you have to buckle down to build and reinforce new replacement habits.
 To do so, you can alter your environment to make it harder to eat out and easier to cook at home.

-Here are some ways you can build new habits:
+Here are some ways you can build new habits to make your own lunch and dinners:

 - Start prepping meals for the week on Sunday night;

-- Write out your intended dinners for the week.
+- Write out all dinners for the week.
 Place the list of written meals on your fridge and look at it daily.
 The negative emotions of guilt and shame will motivate you to follow through.

 - Buy food for these meals on the weekend.
 This will trigger loss aversion – you don’t want to waste money when the stuff in the fridge goes bad.

 - Tell your co-workers that you’re no longer eating out for lunch.
-The social pressure will pressure you into keeping your word.
+The social pressure will motivate you to keep your word.

 Socializing revolves around food, as it has for thousands of years.
 It’s too easy to grab a bite to eat with friends’ twice per week, adding up to hundreds of dollars a month.